shikijs/twoslash/README.md

 <center><img src="./misc/repo-icon.png" /></center>

-You take some Shiki, add a hint of TypeScript compiler, and 🎉 incredible statically generated code samples for describing code.
+You take some Shiki, add a hint of TypeScript compiler, and 🎉 incredible statically generated code samples.

 ### This Repo